ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D21 - Jan 21, 2018

 Did some React warm-up exercises in terms of Udemy course, and then I moved to building things.
 I managed to implement a memory game using React.
 Took quite some time, but definitely worth it.
 Here's the link [Memory Game](https://github.com/ExzoTiQQ/react-memory-game)

+### R1D22 - Jan 22, 2018

+Not that much real coding today.
+Did some UX improvements to the node app I have running, and managed to solve some easy-to-intermediate challenges on hackerrank platform by the end of the day.
+Rest of the time I was reading a tech interview book, because I feel like getting a dev job soon :P